1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 path: /products
 title: Our Fritter
 image: /img/Our-Fritter-Main.jpg
-heading: A fritter with a bit of a kick
+heading: Our fritter with a bit of a kick
 description: >-
   On the road from Bangalore to Mysore in South India there is a town called Maddur.
-intro:
-  blurbs:
-    - image: /img/coffee.png
-      text: >
-        Our family recipe has brought the best from a small town of Maddur
-    - image: /img/GoldenFry-Feature.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/GoldenBrown.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/Visible-Packaging.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+Here they make "vadas" or fritters of all sizes and variations.
+Inspired by this and modern age needs, we infused our own cooking style and came up with our family recipe.
+Our all natural fritter with great ingredients is made without any additives and is Made in the USA.

 heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee